 The Canvas site is structured around weekly Modules.
 In general, a weekly Module will take you from Thursday to Thursday of the course.
-The module contains the planning document (when applicable) or other assignment for that week, readings for the week, lecture videos (when applicable), etc.
+The module contains the planning document (when applicable) or other assignment for that week, readings for the week, etc.